phalcon-orphanage/docs/en/validation.md

 );
 ```

-The first validator has the option `cancelOnFail` with a value of true, therefore if that validator fails the remaining validators in the chain are not executed.
+The first validator has the option `cancelOnFail` with a value of `true`, therefore if that validator fails the remaining validators in the chain are not executed.

 If you are creating custom validators you can dynamically stop the validation chain by setting the `cancelOnFail` option: